crawl/crawl/crawl-ref/docs/crawl_manual.rst

   serious disadvantage due to their inability to use armour or weapons.

   Their agility and stealth are legendary, as is their ability to get to hard to reach places.
-They move faster than most races, but don't run as fast as Spriggans.
+They move faster than most species, but don't run as fast as Spriggans.
 Felids advance in levels very slowly.
 They are skilled with many forms of magic, though less so with raw elemental magic.